D2L

 The Solution.

-I wore multiple hats: branding, UX, UI and design system lead.
-Together with a small team (a graphic designer and a junior UX designer), I crafted the logo, established a style guide, built a modular component library and mapped out both the marketing site and core app flows.
+I led across branding, UX, UI and design systems, directing a small team to craft the logo, establish a style guide, build a modular component library and define both the marketing site and core app flows.

 The Outcome.